redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 Keep the three artifacts (.cache/, kfctl_openshift.yaml, kustomize/) to modify or delete the deployment.
 Wait for the apply command to complete and log a message `Applied the configuration Successfully!`.

-**Get the route to the Kubeflow Central Dashboard.** 1.
-You can get the url from the CLI
+**Get the route to the Kubeflow Central Dashboard.**
+1. You can get the url from the CLI using the oc command below
-1. Go to istio-system project > Networking > Routes and click on the ingress-gateway or kubeflow route.
+1. You can get the url from the console, go to istio-system project > Networking > Routes and click on the `istio-ingressgateway` or kubeflow route.

 ![image](images/kubeflow-dash.png)